Peter Kambasis

-Peter Kambasis (born 22 September 1974) is a Canadian-born writer/director.
+Peter Kambasis (born 22 September 1974) is a Canadian-born writer / director / song writer.

+Film School

 He graduated from Ryerson University (Toronto, Ontario, Canada) in June 1999, where he received his Bachelor of Applied Arts in Film Production.
 It was there that he began to produce short film projects primarily for the internet.

 Before graduating, Peter had won Best Fiction Film at the Student Film and Video Festival in Montreal 1998 for his short film It's Not Easy Being Greek.

+Post-Production Sound

-After working for numerous internet companies, he landed work at a Post-Production Sound Company called Trackworks Inc., where he worked as an Editing Assistant, and eventually, Sound Editor.
+After working for numerous internet providers, he landed work at a Post-Production Sound Company called Trackworks Inc., where he worked as an Editing Assistant, and eventually, Sound Editor.
 There he worked with such directors as Atom Egoyan (Sweet Hereafter, Ararat), Don McKellar (Childstar), Bruce McDonald (Picture Claire, Hard Core Logo) and Paul Schrader (Autofocus).
 At that time, he also produced a few internet-only projects, including a series called, "The Wife Beaters" about two controversial rappers.

 Along with recording ADR and other sound effects, Peter had also performed voice-over work in numerous films and TV shows that include: "I Was A Sixth Grade Alien", "Picture Claire", "Ararat", and "Auto Focus".

+Film Work

-Peter continues to write, direct and sometimes act in projects for his website: Kambasis.com.
+Peter continues to write, direct and act in projects for his website: kambasis.com.

+Music

+Peter has released multiple self-published albums.
+These albums include: